Back To Search Results

 <p>Anatomy of the Heart

 Anatomy of the Heart.
-The heart anatomy includes the right ventricle, left ventricle, conus arteriosus, right coronary artery, right atrium, and the superior vena cava.
+The illustration shows the right and left ventricles, right atrium, conus arteriosus, right coronary artery, and superior vena cava.

 Henry Vandyke Carter, Public Domain, via Wikimedia Commons